-This summary is for the purpose of assisting in t h e understanding of I H S A B y - 1 a w s a n d Policies.
+This summary is for the purpose of assisting in t h e understanding o f I H S A B y - l a w s a n d Policies.
 In case of a conflict between this publication and the constitution and by-laws of the IHSA, the constitution and by-laws shall control.